vtex-apps/io-documentation/docs/en/Recipes/development/creating-a-production-workspace.md

 Workspaces in production mode are ready to **receive traffic**, that is, to be **accessed by other account users**.

-Once you are sure of your changes performed in a Development workspace, it is time to create a Production one in order to test them!
-But notice: **the Production workspace will not inherit the changes performed in the Developer workspace.
-You will need to replicate the code and the changes performed into the  production mode workspace.**
+Once you are sure of your changes performed in the Development workspace, it is time to create a Production one in order to test them with traffic.

+But notice: **the Production workspace will not inherit the changes performed in the Developer workspace**.
+All changes performed in the Development workspace will need to be replicated by you into the new Production workspace.

 ## Step by step